 What Caused The Water Shortage?

-- A severe drought (lack of rainfall for a period of time) was the main cause of the shortage – it was about a one in 300 year rare event.
+A severe drought (lack of rainfall for a period of time) was the main cause of the shortage – it was reported to be about a one in 300 year rare event.

 What Was The Impact/What Happened As A Result Of The Water Shortage?

-- As a result, reservoir water levels in 6 major dams (that supplied the city) decreased.
+Reservoir water levels in 6 major dams (that supplied the city) decreased

 How Cape Town Addressed The Water Shortage